HL7/fhir-saner/input/pagecontent/supporting_vocabulary.md

 2. [Measure Populations](ValueSet-MeasurePopulations.html)

 ### Code Systems
-These Code Systems havee been included to illustrate creation of measures using this implementation guide.
+These Code Systems have been included to illustrate creation of measures using this implementation guide.

 1. [Measure Group System](CodeSystem-MeasureGroupSystem.html)
 2. [Situational Awareness Measure Populations](CodeSystem-MeasurePopulationSystem.html)